bhanuharya/salt0330/README.md

 ### Hi there 👋
 My name is Ramadhana Bhanuharya Wishnumurti, you can call me Wishnu.
 Right now I'm studying CS/Informatics at Institut Teknologi Bandung.
-I have a deep interest in frontend and product development, thus I am learning and working to create awesome projects that you can see in my repo!
+I have a deep interest in frontend and web development, thus I am learning and working to create awesome projects that you can see in my repo!

 ### My Skills 🔭